0nurB/BioPredictionRPI-1.0/README.md

 ## Abstract

-Given the increasing number of biological sequences stored in databases, there is a large source of information that can benefit several sectors such as agriculture and health.
-Machine Learning (ML) algorithms can extract useful and new information from these data, increasing social and economic benefits, in addition to productivity.
-However, the categorical and unstructured nature of biological sequences makes this process difficult, requiring ML expertise.
-In this paper, we propose and experimentally evaluate an end-to-end automated ML-based framework, named BioPrediction, able to identify implicit interactions between sequences, e.g., long non-coding RNA and protein pairs, without the need for end-to-end ML expertise.
+With the increasing storage of biological sequences, it is urgent to extract information for advances in agriculture and health.
+The diversity of these sequences poses challenges in information extraction, requiring specialized knowledge in Machine Learning (ML).
+We introduce BioPrediction, an automated ML framework that creates models to identify interactions between sequences, such as pairs of non-coding RNA (ncRNA) and proteins, human intervention.
+The results demonstrate its effectiveness across various datasets, compared to models built by experts.
+This automated approach offers a new pathway to understanding these interactions and disease-related pathways.

 * First study to propose an automated feature engineering and model training pipeline to classify interactions between biological sequences;